bhartiy/learnsellacious/pages/35.marketplace/hyperlocal/docs.md

 ### Use cases for Sellacius Hyperlocal
 Before we move to installation and configuration part lets understand use cases for Sellacious Hyperlocal.
 Basically there are two use case of hyperlocal
-1.Text based
+1.Region based
-2.Radious based
+2.Radius based

-### Text based:
+### Region Based:
-In text based, hyperlocal displays a search form to find products by Location in Sellacious. it is done by **Address matching by Region**.
+In region based, hyperlocal displays a search form to find products by Location in Sellacious.
+It is done by **Address matching by Region**.
 If Address Matching is selected as region, then Sellacious will search products by the selected region.
 For example, if it is City/District/State/Country then the results will be displayed from that particular City/District/State/Country.
 In other words it show Stores which can deliver and products which can be delivered to user location.
+**Note:** Seller can can opt for multiple regions(City/District/State/Country) for delivery of his products.

 ![](rento%20mozo.png)